ClickHouse/ClickHouse/docs/en/sql-reference/data-types/variant.md

 ### Converting an ordinary column to a Variant column

-It is possible to convert ordinary column with type `T` to a `Variant` column containing this type:
+It is possible to convert an ordinary column with type `T` to a `Variant` column containing this type:

 ```sql
 SELECT toTypeName(variant) as type_name, [1,2,3]::Array(UInt64)::Variant(UInt64, String, Array(UInt64)) as variant, variantType(variant) as variant_name